recri/morse-code-polymer-0.5/README.md

 * background.js - the chrome extension launch
 * bower.json    - the bower package configuration
 * bower_components/ - where bower stores its packages
-* components/   - where this package stores itself
+* components/   - my sources
 * index.html    - the root of this application
 * manifest.json - the chrome extension manifest
 * todo.org      - my notes
-* vulcanized.html - all of the html documents in one file
-* vulcanized.js - almost all of the javascript source in one file